chancesmith/chance-smith-blog/_posts/2018-01-01-daily-routines.markdown

 I was able to make these routines by listing out the items I wanted to make progress on everyday.

+I'm excited about 2018 and hoping to make it fun and memorable.
+Here we go...day one.

 If you liked this or want to chat, [get in touch with me](https://twitter.com/Chance_Smith).